GNOME/gimp-help/README.md

 allows us to create a highly customizable documentation system.

 The current user manual documents version 3.0 of GIMP.

+Work has started on documenting upcoming version 3.2 of GIMP.
+We accept and will review MR's targeting 3.2.
+These MR's, once approved, will be merged after the 3.0 manual has been branched off.

-The manual for GIMP 2.10 is not being maintained anymore, but translations are still accepted until the release of 3.0.
+The manual for GIMP 2.10 is not being maintained anymore, but translations are still accepted.
 It is available in a separate branch called `gimp-help-2-10`.

 ## Contents